apache/maven-build-cache-extension/src/site/markdown/getting-started.md

   ```
   [INFO] Loading cache configuration from <project dir>/.mvn/maven-build-cache-config.xml
   ```
-* Navigate to your local repo directory - there should be a sibling directory `cache` next to the usual local `repository`.
+* Navigate to your local repo directory - there should be a sibling directory `build-cache` next to the usual local `repository`.
 * Find `buildinfo.xml` in the cache repository for typical module and review it.
 Ensure that
   * expected source code files are present in the build info